Lullabot/d8_custom_migration/README.md

 ```

+Then re-run just that migration with ```drush mi update_d7_field_formatter_settings``` and watch the output.
 This code will make it possible to see which migration row was being processed when the migration aborted.
 That can be used to deduce
 what needs to be adjusted in the migration, or that this is a row that should just be skipped.

 A common problem in upgrades are custom view modes that existed in the D7 site which don't exist in the D8 site.